-The focus of the described general carbon As a metric for the insured's carbon emissions. footprinting methodology lies on scope 1 and carbon intensity information per legal entity/ scope 2 emissions of the insured's' operations.
-It company (commercial insurance) or individual does not take into account other emissions in an insured (personal lines insurance) is recommended insured's supply chain (scope 3) nor is the approach to be used, although other approaches could be considering forward looking elements.
-It is also only explored.
-In case emission data on company level applicable where the Scope 1 and 2 emissions of is not available, industry/country information can the insured client are available and reported to an be used as best available estimates requiring a 3rd acceptable level of quality. party proxy values for carbon emissions at these levels of aggregation.
+The focus of the described general carbon footprinting methodology lies on scope 1 and scope 2 emissions of the insured's' operations.
+It does not take into account other emissions in an insured's supply chain (scope 3) nor is the approach considering forward looking elements.
+It is also only applicable where the Scope 1 and 2 emissions of the insured client are available and reported to an acceptable level of quality.

-It is proposed to measure WACI (tons CO_2e per \$M revenue) of a portfolio of i numbers of insurance transactions.
+It is proposed to measure WACI (tons CO2e per \$M revenue) of a portfolio of i numbers of insurance transactions.